epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 Occupancy and activity
 ======================

-These modules allows to simulate household occupancy and activity behaviour with a 10 min time resolution.
+These modules allow to simulate household occupancy and activity behaviour with a 10 min time resolution.
 They uses a Markov chain technique to create stochastic profiles using transition probability matrices based on time use survey data.